 Prisoner reentry remains one of the most significant challenges facing the criminal justice system, as correctional facilities in the United States release approximately 600,000 individuals back into communities each year.
 About 78,000 of those individuals are women, equating to more than 200 every day.

 Although men in reentry significantly outnumber women, the challenges confronting women returning from incarceration are formidable and complex, pointing to a need for specialized and appropriate reentry programming.
 Those challenges upon release can include employment, addiction, mental illness, housing, transportation, family reunification, childcare, parenting, and poor physical health.

 Notably, while the number of women entering prisons and jails has grown significantly, a corresponding increase in programming has not materialized.
 This article offers a review of the few interventions designed specifically for women and reports on the empirical evidence surrounding these efforts.
-Following a brief overview of the nature of female offending, the article examines the movement toward gender-responsive programming, describes the programs and practices designed specifically for female offenders, and reviews the extant empirical literature related to what works in female reentry.
+Following a brief overview of the nature of female offending, the article examines the movement toward gender-responsive programming, describes the programs and practices designed specifically for females who commit crimes, and reviews the extant empirical literature related to what works in female reentry.
 Finally, recommendations for policy and practice are offered based on the current state of the empirical evidence related to reentry more broadly.

 The nature of female offending and the rise of gender-responsive programming